Applications are now available for the Institute of Jazz Performance Class of 2018 (class entering in September of 2016).

 The Thelonious Monk Institute of Jazz Performance is a tuition-free two-year program that accepts one ensemble of musicians for each class.
 All of the students receive full scholarships, as well as stipends to cover their monthly living expenses.
 The students study both individually and as a small group, receiving personal mentoring, ensemble coaching, and lectures on the jazz tradition.
 They are also encouraged to experiment in expanding jazz in new directions through their compositions and performances.

 The Institute of Jazz Performance students and instructors present a number of major concerts and community outreach programs throughout the United States and overseas.
 International highlights include performances at the celebration commemorating the 40th anniversary of the coronation of the King of Thailand, the 1998 Summit of the Americas in Chile before 34 heads of state, the United Nations “Day of Philosophy” event in Paris sponsored by UNESCO, and the Tokyo Jazz Festival.
-The students have also participated in tours of China, Egypt, Argentina, Peru, India, and Vietnam with Institute Chairman Herbie Hancock.
+The students also have participated in tours of Argentina, China, Egypt, India, Morocco, Peru, Russia and Vietnam with Institute Chairman Herbie Hancock.

-Since the program’s inception, students have studied with Kenny Barron, Jerry Bergonzi, Dee Dee Bridgewater, Ron Carter, Hal Crook, Jack DeJohnette, Nnenna Freelon, Herbie Hancock, Barry Harris, Roy Haynes, Jimmy Heath, Dave Holland, Wynton Marsalis, Danilo Pérez, Dianne Reeves, John Scofield, Wayne Shorter, Horace Silver, and Clark Terry, among many others.
+Since the program’s inception, students have studied with Kenny Barron, Jerry Bergonzi, Dee Dee Bridgewater, Ron Carter, Hal Crook, Jack DeJohnette, Nnenna Freelon, Herbie Hancock, Barry Harris, Roy Haynes, Jimmy Heath, Dave Holland, Wynton Marsalis, Dick Oatts, Danilo Pérez, Dianne Reeves, John Scofield, Wayne Shorter, Horace Silver and Clark Terry, among many others.

 Meet the Class of 2016

-In October of 2014, the Thelonious Monk Institute of Jazz Performance at the UCLA Herb Alpert School of Music was pleased to welcome seven talented new students to the two-year program.
+In September 2014, the Thelonious Monk Institute of Jazz Performance at the UCLA Herb Alpert School of Music was pleased to welcome seven talented new students to the two-year program.

 Alex Boneham, bass, was born in Sydney, Australia, and began playing bass at age 9.
 A James Morrison “Generations in Jazz” scholarship recipient, Boneham graduated from the Sydney Conservatorium of Music with a bachelor’s degree in music performance.
 In 2012, he won the Australian Bell Award for Young Jazz Artist of the Year.
 Boneham has toured in Australia, New Zealand, Asia and Europe; attended the Banff International Workshop in Jazz and Creative Music; and performed with Greg Osby, Joel Frahm, Mike Moreno, Will Vinson, Dale Barlow, Charles Tolliver and Passenger.
 He has appeared on more than 25 albums including one that topped the Billboard folk charts.